 Rocking a full beard with long hair, Saints quarterback Drew Brees looked nothing like he usually does.
 Neither did fellow co-founder Brandon Landry.
 That’s obviously the whole point of the show, but, man, they did an incredible job disguising one of the most recognizable people in sports, especially in Louisiana.

 “It’s actually even better than I thought it was gonna be,” Brees said.
 “How did I just become Matthew McConaughey?”

 On the reality show, Brees goes to work as a dishwasher at the sports bar and it’s great to watch.

 The headquarters of Walk-On’s Bistreaux & Bar is in Baton Rouge, Louisiana, the home of the LSU Tigers.

 Drew Brees Undercover Boss Full Episode

-If Saints fans don’t want to watch football this weekend after the NFC Wild Card game loss to the Minnesota Vikings, perhaps they can replay this episode for a few hours until the College Football Playoff National Championship Game.
+If Saints fans didn’t want to watch football after the NFC Wild Card game loss to the Minnesota Vikings, perhaps they found solace in replaying this episode for a few hours until the College Football Playoff National Championship Game.

 After all, anything with Drew Brees has to be much better than tuning into Seahawks-Packers and Vikings-49ers in the NFC and Titans-Ravens and Texans-Chiefs in the AFC, right?